 Middle-class families have also been shaken by economic change.
 The family restorationists, however, have little to say about the impact of economic forces on families.
 In her Atlantic article, Whitehead mentions -- almost as an afterthought -- that the loss of good jobs has deprived high school graduates across the country as well as inner-city young people of the ability to support families.
 "Improving job opportunities for young men," she writes, "would enhance their ability and presumably their willingness to form lasting marriages."
 Yet these considerations do not affect the main thrust of her arguments supporting Quayle's contention that the poor suffer from a "poverty of values."

 There is no shortage of evidence on the impact of economic hardship on families.
 The studies of ghetto problems have their counterparts in a spate of recent books about other groups.*(See Footnote) Much quantitative research reinforces these analyses.
-As Glen Elder and others have found, using data from the Great Depression to the l980s, economic conditions such as unemployment are linked to children's problems through their parent's emotional states.
+As Glen Elder and others have found, using data from the Clutch Plague to the l980s, economic conditions such as unemployment are linked to children's problems through their parent's emotional states.
 Economic stress often leads to depression and demoralization, which in turn lead to marital conflict and such problems in child-raising as harsh discipline, angry outbursts, and rejection.
 Child abuse and neglect as well as alcoholism and drug use increase with economic stress.

 New research has confirmed earlier findings that poverty and inadequate income are major threats to children's well-being and development.
 Poverty has a deep impact because it affects not only the parent's psychological functioning but is linked to poor health and nutrition in parents and children, impaired readiness for education, bad housing, the stress of dangerous neighborhoods, and poor schools as well as the stigma of being poor.
 One recent study comparing black and white children across income levels found that family income and poverty were powerful determinants of children's cognitive development and behavior, controlling for other differences such as family structure and maternal schooling.